katiesilorio/focusblock/docs/PRD.md

 - Members — teammates explicitly invited by the creator
 - All Slack messages and threads associated with this Block
 - All Jira tickets linked to this Block, including title, description, acceptance criteria, status, assignee, and comments
 - All Google Docs linked to this Block, listed with title, last edited date, and open comment count.
+Google Doc body text is cached in full and available to the AI for context, summaries, and chat.
 Clicking opens the doc in Google Docs
 - All Gmail threads tagged to this Block
 - A running AI-generated decision log: key outcomes from past conversations, one sentence each, updated automatically
 - Open items: unresolved questions or threads still waiting for action